 - NHS benefits: rates and thresholds

-Upper capital limit is £16,000 (if Pension credit guarantee is being paid, there is no upper capital limit).
+Upper capital limit: £16,000 (if Pension credit guarantee is being paid, there is no upper capital limit).

-Lower capital limit if under the qualifying age for Pension credit guarantee is £6,000.
+Lower capital limit if under the qualifying age for Pension credit guarantee: £6,000.

-Lower capital limit if above the qualifying age for Pension credit guarantee or permanently residing in a care home is £10,000.
+Lower capital limit if above the qualifying age for Pension credit guarantee or permanently residing in a care home: £10,000.

-Claimants may find their housing benefit reduced if their total benefits income is more than the maximum allowed under the Benefit cap.
+You may find your housing benefit reduced if your total benefits income is more than the maximum allowed under the benefit cap.

 Whether the benefit cap applies to you will depend upon who lives in your household and which benefits are being paid.
 Some people will be exempt from the cap.
-From Autumn 2016 the benefit cap amount changed depending upon where you live in the country.
+The benefit cap amount depends on where you live in the country.

 For couples with or without children and lone parents in Greater London: £23,000 a year (£442.31 per week)